When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Proof of Theorems

 Taking the partial derivative with respect to $p_k$ yields that

 This quadratic equation implies that $p_k > 0$ only if $k$ satisfies

 Since this equation has at most two real roots, the optimal distribution must be supported on at most two points.
 Hence, the maximum is attained by a \textbf{two-point distribution}.
-Therefore, for any $s>0$, the maximum variance $\sum_{k=1}^k k^2 p_k$ is achieved at a two-point distribution.
+This is due to the complementary slackness that the equality $k^2-\lambda_1 k-\lambda_2=0$ holds for all $k$ with $p_k>0$.
+As this is a quadratic equation in $k$, the support size of the optimal solution is at most two.
+Therefore, for any $s>0$, the maximum variance $\sum_{k=1}^K k^2 p_k$ is achieved at a two-point distribution.

 \textbf{Step 2.
 Closed Form of Variance for Two-point Distribution.} Let the two support points be $a < b \in \{1, 2, \dots, K\}$, and suppose $\mathbb{P}(X_0 = a) = p$, $\mathbb{P}(X_0 = b) = 1 - p$.
 The mean constraint gives: